luthda/tech-summaries/04 April/minikube.md

 ## Setup Postgres and Adminer on local environment in Minikube

-Move to src-folder and run the following commands:
+Move to k8s-folder and run the following commands:

 ### Deploy Postgres on Minikube